joshfinley/joshfinley.github.io/content/posts/2023-10-17-pebless-getmodulehandle.md

 ### Observations on System Module Address Predictibility

 On a test system, a test harness was written to spawn 200 unique processes.
-Each process calls back to the parent over a TCP socket with with its `kernel32`, `ntdll`, and main image load addresses.
+Each process calls back to the parent over a TCP socket with its `kernel32`, `ntdll`, and main image load addresses.
 The names of the executable images are modified before spawn to force the `.exe` data to be loaded to a new base address for each process.

-Across population sizes of 100 and 200 processes, the distribution of distances between main module, kernel32, and ntdll was found to be uniform.
+Across population sizes of 100 and 200 processes, the distribution of distances between main module, kernel32, and `ntdll` was found to be uniform.
 This is expected, as ASLR uses cryptographic methods to assign load addresses.
 More interestingly, however, the following observations were recorded:

 ***Run 1***